 Related Links - CEMS

-The School of Engineering currently offers three interdisciplinary programs of study:
+Engineering currently offers three interdisciplinary programs of study:

 The ability to design, produce, sell and service quality products in today's marketplace requires managers who understand engineering principles as well as possess the skills to manage technical projects and professionals.